LarsIvarsson/AtlasFlare/AtlasFlare/ClientApp/README.md

 ## Getting started

 Download the project and run in your IDE of choice, e.g Microsoft Visual Studio.
-To be able to get the full experience please install the packages below by typing in the Package Manager Console.
+To be able to get the full experience please install the packages below by typing in the Package Manager Console, then simply run application Atlas Flare.

 Install react-hook-form
 ```